niranjannt/TM4C123GXLProjects/README.md

 **🚀 Getting Started**
 1. Clone this repository.
-2. Open the project in Code Composer Studio.
+2. Open the desired project in Code Composer Studio.
 3. Connect the TM4C123GXL via USB.
 4. Build and flash the program.
 5. Interact using the switches and LCD display.